Curtains vs Acoustic Wall Panels: Which Should You Choose?

 Which One Offers Better Wall Protection?

-Foam wall panels protect your walls better than curtains.
+Acoustic wall panels protect your walls better than curtains.

 Are There Any Downsides?

-Yes—both options have pros and cons.
+Yes—both options have limits.

 Curtains